wqtraz/dices/README.md

 # dices
-This project is a utility for running D&D 5e games.
-As of now, it only rolls dice for the purpose of damage, saving throws, ability scores, and the like.
+This project is a utility for running Tabletop RPGs.
+As of now it rolls dice (includes advantage, disadvantage, and score rolls) and tracks initiative.

-#### Future projects
-dices will allow initiative tracking in the future.